A Conversation with Diasporal Rhythms

 Joan Dameron Crisler: I’m the fourth member of the founding group.
 Quite honestly I came to this role accidentally.
 I’m a former principal of an elementary school.
 I never considered myself an art collector—I was more of a gatherer, a person who was trying to use the arts, history, and culture to create a climate for my children in my school building.
 And then when I was invited to sit on the panel with Patric and Dan and Carol, it all began to gel—the whole idea of being an art collector.
 And from that point I became even more motivated and probably more eccentric [laughter] and passionate about collecting as an institution and trying to model that practice and demonstrate that when you create that kind of a cultural context for our young people that it has a lasting positive impact on them not only in the immediate but also in the future.

 Lisa Gaines McDonald: I’m the newest member of the board.
 This is going on my third year since I became a member—I went kicking and screaming.
 One of our past members who has made his transition, Pirfirco Williams—I would pal around with him, and he kept saying “well, Lisa, come here, come there.”
-Then he sent me an invitation to go on our Atlanta fieldtrip.
-Prior to that I had done one of the house tours, which we do annually, and I have a husband who tells me “Well, you’ve got enough art!”
+Then he sent me an invitation to go on our Atlanta field trip.
+Before that, I had done one of the house tours, which we do annually, and I have a husband who tells me “Well, you’ve got enough art!”
 But then, when I came to Patric’s house and Dan’s house, I said, “Huh!”
-[Laughter] “Look, I’ve got room for a whole lot more!”
+[Laughter] “Look, I’ve got the room for a whole lot more!”
 It’s an organization that feeds me socially, intellectually, and it piques my curiosity to learn more about artists.
 And as membership chair, one of our goals is to grow our membership while retaining our existing members.
-We provide benefits that are unique, and are open to collectors who collect original art from artists of the African Diaspora.
+We provide benefits that are unique and are open to collectors who collect original art from artists of the African Diaspora.
 So just formalizing a little bit of the policy has been my role.
 Not to be restrictive, but at least to have some order.